TheCocoaProject/cordova-plugin-nativestorage/README.md

 **REMARK**: All versions are backward compatible, so updating the plugin will not brick our application, instead it will give you all the latest features.

+This plugin was developed in the scope of an [IWT/VlAIO](http://www.vlaio.be/english) Tetra project [CrossMoS](https://www.msec.be/crossmos/) which assesses Mobile Cross-Platform Tools.

 ## Contents
 - [Installation](#installation)
 - [Supported Platforms](#supported_platforms)